“If you do this, then I will do that.” or “I’m going to do this.” Period. End of story.

 Marriage is a great example of a covenant relationship between two people.
 The wedding vows we proclaim have no conditional statements attached.

 - I will love you and honor you as long as you do the same.

 - I will forsake all others as long as you do the same.

-About ten years into our marriage, I was complaining about how uneven the sacrifices were between my wife and I. He pointed to his Bible and said, “Grow up Dave.
+About ten years into my marriage, I was complaining about how uneven the sacrifices were between my wife and I. A wise friend pointed to his Bible and said, “Grow up Dave.
 You entered into a marriage covenant not a marriage contract.”